dkrajzew/degrotesque/docs/mkdocs/index.md

 The starting and ending quotes have been replaced by &ldquo; and &rdquo;, respectively, the ' by &apos; and the - by an &mdash;.
 Of course, this script omits HTML-elements.
 It keeps the complete format as-is, and replaces characters by their proper HTML entity name or the respective unicode character.

-It is meant to be a relatively **reliable post-processing step for web pages before releasing them**.
+It is meant to be a relatively **reliable post-processing step for type setting web pages before releasing them**.
+Being a Python script, **it can be easily embedded in own workflows**.
 In version 3.0.0 the support of markdown files was added.

+**degrotesque** supports English, German, and French alternatives currently.

 Examples